“The sun will no more be your light by day,

 At sundown Aug.
 10, Jews around the world commemorate Tisha B’Av, a time of mourning that marks the many tragedies that befell the Jewish people throughout history on this particular date.
 Yet from this time of sorrow comes a ray of hope.
 This is one of nine devotions from the timeless teachings of Rabbi Yechiel Eckstein exploring how we can find comfort in the depths of tragedy and transform darkness into light. .
 To learn more about Tisha B’Av, download a copy of our complimentary Bible Study.

 Sometimes, life can feel like we’re on a roller coaster.
 We are up when circumstances are good and then down when our fortunes take a turn for the worse.
 We get good news, and we are up.
 Bad news, and we are down in the dumps.
 An unexpected check in the mail, and we are elated.
 Something breaks and we have an unexpected expenditure, we are right back down again.

 Life’s a bumpy ride when we tie our well-being to our circumstances.

-This week’s verse continues with words of comfort for the nation of Israel.
-The reading from the book of Isaiah speaks of Israel after redemption.
+This verses from the book of Isaiah are traditionally read during the seven weeks following Tisha B’Av, offering words of comfort for the nation of Israel.
+These verses specifically describe Israel after redemption.
 Among the prophecies is this: “The sun will no more be your light by day, nor will the brightness of the moon shine on you, for the LORD will be your everlasting light.”